cfss-old/fa17_hw01/README.md

-# hw01
-Repository for homework 1

 # John-Henry Pezzuto
+(hw #1)\
+Hi my name is John.
+I am a new MAPSS student at the University of Chicago. \

-I *really* like to play soccer.
+I lived in New York, Hawaii, and Chicago.
+Also, I *really* like to play soccer.

 I also like to: